Marion Cotillard: 2010–2019: Established actress

-In 2013, Cotillard was named Woman of the Year by Harvard's student society Hasty Pudding Theatricals, and Le Figaro also ranked her the second highest-paid actress in France in 2012 and the seventh highest-paid actor overall.
-In May 2013, she appeared with Gary Oldman, her co-star in The Dark Knight Rises, in the controversial music video for "The Next Day" by David Bowie.
-Cotillard had her first leading role in an American movie in James Gray's The Immigrant as Polish-born Ewa Cybulska, who emigrates hoping to experience the American dream in 1920s New York.
-James Gray wrote the script especially for Cotillard after meeting her at a French restaurant with her boyfriend.
+In 2013, Cotillard appeared with Gary Oldman, her co-star in The Dark Knight Rises, in the controversial music video for "The Next Day" by David Bowie.
+That same year, she had her first leading role in an American movie in James Gray's The Immigrant as Polish-born nurse Ewa Cybulska, who emigrates hoping to experience the American dream in 1920s New York.
+Gray wrote the script especially for Cotillard after meeting her at a French restaurant with her then-boyfriend.
 Cotillard had to learn 20 pages of Polish dialogue for her role, and Gray stated that she is the best actor he's ever worked with.
 Her performance was widely acclaimed, and she was awarded the New York Film Critics Circle Award, the National Society of Film Critics Award, the Toronto Film Critics Association Award and was nominated for an Independent Spirit Award for Best Actress in 2015.
 She starred in Guillaume Canet's Blood Ties in 2013 with Clive Owen, Billy Crudup and her Rust and Bone co-star Matthias Schoenaerts; and had a cameo in Adam McKay's comedy film Anchorman 2: The Legend Continues, acting opposite Jim Carrey in the battle scene between rival news teams.
 In December 2013, Cotillard was a member of the 13th Marrakech Film Festival jury presided by Martin Scorsese.